justeraseme/minecraft/notes/events/reports.md

 has reportable messages.

 ### 4. Checking "Social Interactions"
+> [!DANGER]
+> This may not actually mean your messages are unreportable.
+> Have caution as you would any other server with reports available.

 If you are on a server that disables chat reports, this step **is** **unnecessary**.
 You may need to bind the "Social Interactions" key if this button is not bound.
 You have to be in a server to see